Data Science For Good: Let's identify which schools needs help

 - Pick schools with high Economic index, high population of Black, Hispanic ethnicity; spot talented students from that school and prep them for exams.

 Following tab of my app recommends user which schools to pick based on city.
-However, as a data scientist I am delighted to bring out facts out of data and would like to provide flexibility to user and let him decide how he wants to go ahead with this fact.
-Hence, I provided slider inputs for user to set his own range and pick schools.
+However, as a data scientist I am delighted to bring out facts out of data and would like to provide flexibility to users and let them decide how to use the data, which is why I provided slider inputs for user to set his own range and pick schools.

-Hope you enjoyed reading my blog.
-Link to my RShiny app, GitHub and other resources are available on the top of Introduction.
+I hope you enjoyed reading my blog.
+You can find link to my RShiny app, GitHub.
 Feel free to explore.